snacktavish/TreeToReads/README.md

     #include <unistd.h>

 (I've reported the issue and it shoud be fixed soon)
-add indeible to your path
+add indelible to your path